Correlated Bayesian Additive Regression Trees with Gaussian Process for Regression Analysis of Dependent Data: Introduction

+Another major contribution of this paper lies in computational efficiency.
+First, CBART requires handling a potentially large covariance matrix $\Sigma$, which imposes a substantially heavier computational burden than standard BART.
+We develop reordering and block-matrix strategies to mitigate this cost.
+Second, full Bayesian inference for CBART-GP via Markov chain Monte Carlo (MCMC) is infeasible for even moderately sized datasets.
+To address this, we introduce a two-stage hybrid estimation strategy combining MCMC and maximum likelihood, substantially reducing computational complexity.

-In Section \ref{sec:CBART}, we introduce the CBART model, including dummy representation, MCMC updating, efficient matrix computations, and an example illustrating the similarity and difference between BART and CBART.
-Section \ref{sec:CbartGP} details the CBART-GP model, describing its components and introducing a two-stage analysis of variance with weighted residuals method for model estimation.
-Section \ref{sec:experiments} presents simulation studies to demonstrate the effectiveness of CBART-GP.
-In Section \ref{sec:real_data}, we apply CBART-GP to a real-world spatial dataset.
-A short discussion is made in section \ref{sec:disc}.
-We have implemented the proposed model and algorithm in an R package, ''CbartGP``, which is available at https://github.com/lxtpvt/CbartGP.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:CBART} introduces the CBART model, including dummy representation, MCMC updating, efficient matrix computations, and an illustrative example demonstrating CBART’s ability to recover the true covariate–response signal.
+Section~\ref{sec:CbartGP} presents the CBART-GP model, its components, and the proposed two-stage weighted residuals estimation procedure.
+Section~\ref{sec:experiments} reports simulation studies demonstrating the advantages of CBART-GP.
+Section~\ref{sec:real_data} applies CBART-GP to a real-world spatial dataset.
+Section~\ref{sec:disc} concludes with a discussion.
+The proposed model and algorithms are implemented in the R package \texttt{CbartGP}, available at \url{https://github.com/lxtpvt/CbartGP}.